- Institutional Reporting Form Final – Revised (pdf)

-CARES Act grants will be made to students based on the Expected Family Contribution (EFC) reported in a student’s Free Application for Federal Student Aid (FAFSA) for 2019-20.
+CARES Act grants will be made to students based on the Expected Family Contribution (EFC) reported in a student’s Free Application for Federal Student Aid (FAFSA) for 2019-20 or 2020-21.
 Consistent with U.S. Department of Education guidance, distribution will be based on a students need in a tiered approach.

 CARES Act funds will be issued to students irrespective of any outstanding account balance they may owe to the College.
 This means you may receive these funds but still owe a balance to the college.
 You are strongly encouraged to manage your account through your MyCollege portal.

 Am I eligible to receive a Coronavirus Aid, Relief, and Economic Security Act (CARES Act) Emergency Financial Aid Grant?

 - The student incurred expenses directly related to the disruption of campus operations due to Covid-19

 - The student is eligible to receive Title IV funding (e.g., U.S. citizens or eligible non-citizens with a valid Social Security number and registration with the Selective Service, if applicable) as determined by having filed the Free Application for Federal Student Aid (FAFSA); and

 - The student was NOT exclusively enrolled in fully distance education or online program prior to March 19, 2020

 - Students must have been in good Academic Standing prior to start of spring 2020 semester

 - Students must not have withdrawn or walked away from all coursework